-In Year 12, the course naturally builds on the vocabulary and structures of GCSE.
-The topics of 'Social issues and trends', 'Artistic culture' and the study of a literary text or film, guide the student from GCSE through to a more advanced content and degree of interest.
-In the upper sixth, the content moves to further studies of social issues and trends, political and artistic culture and literary texts and films such as La Casa de Bernarda Alba (one of the best-known plays ever to come out of Spain).
+In Year 12, the course naturally builds on the vocabulary and structures of GCSE, through the areas of Social issues and trends/Artistic culture/ Study of a literary text or film, guiding the student to a more advanced content and degree of interest.

+In Year 13, the content moves to further study of social issues and trends / political and artistic culture / and literary texts or films.